peeveen/sourcelink-gitlab-proxy/README.md

 ## TODO

 - Make use of the refresh token that is returned with the access token, and/or try to determine expiry times of access tokens (though [this page](https://forum.gitlab.com/t/missing-expires-in-in-the-token-response/1232) suggests that they _never expire!_ 😮)
 - Better text translation.
-Currently it expects all source files to be returned as UTF8 or UTF8-BOM, and will ensure Windows-style line endings (i.e. CRLF).
+Currently it expects all source files to be returned as UTF8 or UTF8-BOM, and forces Windows-style line endings (i.e. CRLF).

 ## Running the proxy